massgov/mayflower-patternlab/styleguide/source/_patterns/04-templates/01-content-types/policy-advisory.md

 ### Description
-This pattern is used as a template for Policy Advisory type pages and is based off of the Two Column template
+This pattern is used as a template for Policy Advisory type pages and is based off of the Right Rail template

 ### Status
 * Stable as of 5.0.0